Fundament-Software/nixui/README.md

 ## Running

 On windows, run `cargo run --release`.
-On NixOS, use `nix develop` to open a shell that has `cargo run --release` available.
+On NixOS, use `nix run github:Fundament-Software/nixui`.